kral2/docker_proxy_vpn/README.md

 Some Browser configuration is implied for as a prerequisite:

 - create a new browser profile dedicated for proxy_vpn usage and retrieve its id number (type `chrome://version/`in the address bar),
-- install a Chrome extension that allows you to specify a proxy and configure it (I use Foxy Proxy),
+- install a Chrome extension that allows you to specify a proxy and configure it (I use Foxy Proxy).

 Once everything is setup, you can simply launch `intranet.command` from spotlight: